ejpszemo/spendings-app/README.md

 - **Date Display**: Human-readable date formats based on language locale
 - **Dual Currency Display**: See both original and converted amounts (hover tooltip)
 - **Currency Filtering**: Filter view by specific currency
+- **Description searching**: Find a specific expense using the search bar
 - **Smart Error Handling**: Graceful handling of API failures with user feedback
 - **Responsive Design**: Modern, clean interface that works on all devices
 - **Mobile-Optimized**: Flex-direction adjustments, collapsible spendings list, and optimized layouts for mobile devices